 Getting your first freelance client is hard.
 But managing three active clients simultaneously without missing deadlines or suffering a mental breakdown is a completely different skillset.
 If you find yourself working 12-hour days just to keep your head above water, your project management system is broken.
 Here is how top freelancers manage multiple projects effortlessly.

-The Chaos of Context Switching
+The Chaos of Multitasking

 Step 1: Hard Capacity Planning